 Volunteers play an essential role in determining the quality of each visitor’s experience.
-Depending on age, volunteers have the opportunity to learn new skills and/or mentor other volunteers.
-WonderLab’s Volunteer Team includes teens, college students, scientists, educators, business people, parents and retirees.
+Volunteers have the opportunity to learn new skills and/or mentor other volunteers.
+WonderLab has a wide range of volunteer opportunities.
+Our team includes teens, college students, scientists, educators, business people, parents and retirees.
 Families and groups are welcome as volunteers.